-The preparation of consolidated financial statements in conformity with IFRSs requires the use of certain critical accounting estimates.
+The preparation of consolidated financial statements in conformity with IFRS Accounting Standards requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5.

-The significant accounting policies applied in the preparation of these consolidated financial statements are set out below.
+The material accounting policies applied in the preparation of these consolidated financial statements are set out below.

-(a) Consolidation
+Consolidation (a)